-Premium courts and fields to host elite and community sports from netball, hockey, basketball, taekwondo, gymnastics and more.
+Premium courts and fields to host high-performance and community sports from netball, hockey, basketball, taekwondo, gymnastics and more.

-Parkville (formally known as The State Netball & Hockey Centre) is one of Australia’s premier sporting venues offering sporting facilities and programs from grass roots to elite, international and Olympic level athletes.
+Melbourne Sports Centres – Parkville is one of Australia’s premier sporting venues offering sporting facilities and programs from grass roots to high-performance, international and Olympic level athletes.

 More than 500,000 people a year play or watch netball, hockey and other events at the centre, with over 80 per cent of its users being female.
-The SNHC project provides more opportunities for women of all ages to get active and strive for the best, on and off the courts.
-The redevelopment will also establish the inaugural Women in Sport Leadership Centre which will kick start initiatives to drive change and grow female leadership in sport.
+The recently completed SNHC project provides more opportunities for women of all ages to get active and strive for the best, on and off the courts.
+The redevelopment had a strong focus on women and girls in sport which will kick start initiatives to drive change and grow female leadership in sport.

 Parkville Opening Hours & Map